 The first remedy pursued

-OPEN LETTER - dated 25/09/2025
+OPEN LETTER dated 25/09/2025

-📚 Five Chapters: The Officials Who Misrepresented Justice
+Five Chapters: The Officials Who Misrepresented Justice

-It is essential to inform the reader that if they click on Chapter 1 - The Collusion Continues, and read that chapter—attached to the Open Letter dated 25/09/2025—followed by Chapter 2 - Inaccurate and Incomplete, Chapter 3 - The Sixth Damning Letter, Chapter 4 - The Seventh Damning Letter, and Chapter 5 - The Eighth Damning Letter, they will be left with no doubt whatsoever.
+It is essential to inform the reader that if they read this Open Letter along with Chapter 1 - The Collusion Continues, and then read Chapter 2 - Inaccurate and Incomplete, Chapter 3 - The Sixth Damning Letter, Chapter 4 - The Seventh Damning Letter, and Chapter 5 - The Eighth Damning Letter, they will be left with no doubt whatsoever that the three named arbitration officials—Dr. Gordon Hughes, the arbitrator; John Rundell, the Arbitration Project Manager; and John Pinnock, the second appointed administrator to my arbitration, failed to accurately represent the facts during my arbitration and throughout the critical period leading up to 1996.

-⚠️ Fabricated Allegations to Discredit and Silence
+Fabricated Allegations to Discredit and Silence

 In a calculated attempt to derail scrutiny of my arbitration appeal, a false allegation was circulated claiming I verbally harassed the wife of Dr Gordon Hughes AO, the arbitrator appointed to oversee my case.
 This defamatory claim originated from John Pinnock, then Telecommunications Industry Ombudsman, and was sent to Laurie James, President of the Institute of Arbitrators Australia.